libretro/docs/docs/guides/install-gnu.md

 ```

 Alternatively, you can target a specific package to update only that application.
-Since the [official bug report template](https://github.com/libretro/RetroArch/blob/master/.github/ISSUE_TEMPLATE/01-bug-report.yml) encourages using the latest AppImage, using `retroarch-nightly` is a great example for keeping your testing build up to date:
+This is especially useful if you have multiple Continuous Integration (CI) AppImages of other software installed that you rarely use.
+Since the [official bug report template](https://github.com/libretro/RetroArch/blob/master/.github/ISSUE_TEMPLATE/01-bug-report.yml) encourages using the latest AppImage, updating just `retroarch-nightly` to test your issue on the latest build before reporting is recommended:

 ```bash
 # For system-wide installation